Dice423/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2025-12-02 Update for Renegades
+- Added `unclaimedOrderRewards` and `orderRewardsUnlockValueHashesToRewardItemHashes` to offer a method of getting the number of type of earned, unclaimed rewards from Orders.
+- Added images for Featured Quests.

 ## 2025-11-18 Portal Root Nodes and enum value fixes
 - Added `portalActivityGraphRootNodesWithIcons` to `DestinyGlobalConstantsDefinition` to assist Portal representation.
 - Fix enum values being when Strings when intended to be Integers.